nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 ## gen-intermid-script

-The `gen-intermid-script` command generates a script that contains code from all executable chunks and plus `numd` service commands.
+The `gen-intermid-script` command generates a script that contains code from all executable blocks and plus `numd` service commands.

 ```nu indent-output
 let $intermid_script_path = $intermid_script_path